 Emphasis is placed on drug discovery, targeted therapeutics, biomarker or device development and novel technologies, research on LGBTI.
 Team Orientation; translational focus; pre-clinical studies should have near-term potential to translate into patient- oriented research; clinical trials (phases I & II).

 The aim of the Community Engagement Award program is to foster research and collaborations focusing on community engagement which have a direct relevance to community health concerns.
 Funding is provided for one year.
 Priority is given to proposals with:

 Strong community focus with a clear goal of facilitating the transfer of evidence-based practice.
-Fostering collaboration between the community, CTSC institutions and affiliates with emphasis on comparative effectiveness research and health disparities research.
+Fostering collaboration between the community, CTSC institutions and affiliates with emphasis on comparative effectiveness research and health disparities research, research on LGBTI.